Eswact/Eswact/README.md

 # Hi, I'm Eren 👋

-Frontend-focused developer building modern web, mobile, and data-driven systems.
-Currently working at Çamlıca Barkod, where I've been part of multiple live projects from early stages through long-term maintenance.
+Frontend-focused Software Developer building modern web, mobile, and data-driven systems.
+Experienced in taking products from early development stages through deployment and long-term maintenance.

-I work primarily on the frontend with Vue.js, React, and Next.js, while also contributing to the backend side with Node.js and Express — and occasionally .NET when needed.
-Beyond the UI, I've built data pipelines, REST APIs, and React Native mobile apps — picking up whatever the project needed along the way.
+I work primarily with Vue.js, React, and Next.js on the frontend, while also contributing to backend development using Node.js, Express, and occasionally .NET.
+Beyond the UI, I've built REST APIs, data pipelines, and React Native mobile applications.

 ---